Difference-in-Differences Designs: A Practitioner's Guide: Incorporating covariates into 2 2 2x2 DiD

 with the estimated weights as defined in \eqref{eqn:weights_ATT_estimated}.

 We report the $ATT(2014)$ estimates and standard errors using the DR DiD procedure with a linear in covariates working model for ${\mu}_{\omega, \Delta, D=0}(X_i)$ and (weighted) logistic regression working model that is also linear in covariates for ${p}_\omega(X_i)$ in Table \ref{tab:2x2_csdid} (labeled as ``Doubly Robust'').
-Both unweighted and population-weighted results are fairly similar to IPW DiD estimates.
-However, an advantage of the DR DiD procedures is that we are arguably less worried about model misspecifications.
+Population-weighted results are fairly similar across our methods, but the unweighted DR DiD estimates are about halfway between the RA and IPW results.
+However, an advantage of the DR DiD procedures is that model misspecifications are arguably less of a concern.

 Overall, in this section, we discussed different ``forward-engineered'' estimators for the $ATT(2)$ that respect conditional parallel trends, correctly incorporate covariates, and do not restrict treatment effect heterogeneity.
-Between RA, IPW, and DR DiD estimators, we recommend practitioners favor the \emph{doubly robust} one as this procedure adds additional ``protection'' against modeling assumptions compared to the RA and IPW approaches.
-When the strong overlap assumption is questionable, though, RA DiD estimators can still work because they extrapolate the outcome model to obtain predicted counterfactual outcome changes even for treated units with covariate values not observed in the comparison group.
-The credibility of this extrapolation, however, rests on additional assumptions about the accuracy of the working model outside the support of $X_i$ in the untreated group.
+Between RA, IPW, and DR DiD estimators, we recommend practitioners favor the \emph{doubly robust} one compared with the RA and IPW appraoches on their own, as this procedure adds additional ``protection.''
+When strong overlap fails, though, RA DiD estimators can still work because they extrapolate the outcome model to obtain predicted counterfactual outcome changes even for treated units with covariate values not observed in the comparison group.
+The credibility of this extrapolation, however, rests on the accuracy of the working model outside the support of $X_i$ in the untreated group.
 If this extrapolation is not reliable, one can make the DR approach more robust against weak overlap by trimming ``extreme'' propensity scores and performing a bias correction to ensure that the target parameter (the $ATT(2$) in our case) remains the same.
 See \citet{Ma2023} for details.